Edit October 2023: The Tolerance (Accuracy) Classes edited per IEC 60751:2022.

 - Other Pt100 sensors with different temperature coefficients

 - Make sure your measurement device supports your Pt100 sensor

 - Callendar-van Dusen

-For terminology, both “sensor” and “probe” words are generally used, I mainly use “sensor” in this article.
+A note on terminology, both “sensor” and “probe” are widely used, I mainly use “sensor” in this article.

 Just give me this article in pdf format!
 Click the link below to download pdf: